peetklecha/duke-of-url/README.md

 				color: ["white", "gold", "red"], //key with array of permissible values
 				name: true, //key with any value allowed
-				age: Number.isFinite //key with validating function for values }
+				age: Number.isFinite //key with validating function for values } // no other keys permitted
 		}
 	}
 })

 ```

+Note that when using an object of key/validator pairs as a query validator, this must be nested under the `[END]` symbol to distinguish the query validation from a description of further endpoints.

-All of this works the same with `reqMaker`, except that the `END` symbol can be replaced by the method symbols `GET`, `PUT`, `POST`, and `DELETE`.
-Using `END` indicates that a specific endpoint (and query/body validation) applies to any method.
+All of this works the same with `reqMaker`, except that the `END` symbol should be replaced by the method symbols `GET`, `PUT`, `POST`, and `DELETE`.
 Validators on `PUT` and `POST` routes will be applied to the payload, i.e., the request body instead of the query.

 If a route should support both queries and request bodies, and we want distinct validators for both, this can be done like in this example: